mikecebul/zoom-hybrid-meeting-kiosk/README.md

-# Serenity House Kiosk
+# Zoom Hybrid Meeting Kiosk

-Serenity House Kiosk is an Electron application designed to facilitate the starting of hybrid Zoom meetings at the Charlevoix Alano Club.
+The Zoom hybrid meeting kiosk is an Electron application designed to facilitate the starting of hybrid Zoom meetings at the Charlevoix Alano Club.
 This project leverages Vite for speedy development, TypeScript for static typing, and Tailwind CSS for utility-first styling.

 ## Features